- 4 Min Read

 These are the things that happen on a Lindblad expedition.
 How the unexpected ends up figuring prominently in your personal everlasting.
 And how the alchemy performed by the expedition team manages to transmute even your basest travel motives into gold—the rich, meaningful experiences that stamp you.

-This season our two itineraries, Arctic Exploration: A Voyage to Iceland, East Greenland & Norway and East Greenland: Wild Shores of the High Arctic aboard National Geographic Endurance feature scheduled landings to explore Jan Mayen.
+In 2022, our two itineraries, Svalbard, Iceland & Greenland's East Coast and East Greenland: Wild Shores of the High Arctic aboard National Geographic Endurance feature scheduled landings to explore Jan Mayen.